namtoki/English/wordlist.md

 - spill*:                               A waiter spilled red wine on her dress, and she complained bitterly to the manager about it.
 - spite*(malice):
 - spokesman:
+- sponge:
 - sponsor:
 - spray:
 - squeeze:                              I squeezed the tube, but there was scarcely any toothpaste in it.
+- stake*:                               have a stake in ...
 - stall*(stand,kiosk):                  Food stalls line the parking lot on festival days. :
 - stare:                                A man at the reception desk stared at us, and it made me uncomfortable.
 - starve:                               Some people almost starved in the disaster area because aid supplies were delayed.